 I have 6+ years of teaching experience in classrooms in the US and abroad.
 I have worked directly with schools (both public and independent), nonprofit organizations, and NGOs around the world.

-When I’m not facilitating workshops and trainings, consulting with schools and organizations, and creating intersectional, social justice curriculum, I’m usually busy traveling the world (as frugally as possible), writing creative nonfiction, and learning more about progressive, anti-oppressive education.
+When I’m not facilitating workshops and trainings, consulting with schools and organizations, and creating intersectional, social justice curriculum, I’m usually busy traveling the world (as frugally as possible), writing creative nonfiction (to be clear, I’m an amatuer), and learning more about progressive, anti-oppressive education.

 In case you’re still interested, here are 10 fun facts you probably don't know about me…